EdAlegrid/m2m-api/Readme.md

 ```
 ## Create an Access Token for Browser Client
 ##### 1. Login to [node-m2m](https://www.node-m2m.com/m2m/account/login).
 From the main dashboard, go to manage security section at the right side.
 Select create access token for browser client.
-You will received an email link to get your access token.
+You will receive an email link to get your access token.

 ##### 2. Install m2m.